Snakes

 Colubridae is a classification of snakes that includes about 1800 species.
 Species size is usually between 20 and 30 cm.
 They are characterized by having a head covered with large scales and although they are usually found on land, although there are some species of water snakes, amphibious species, digging species, etc.

 It is the Colubridae family of snakes with the greatest number of genera and species as, for a long time, it was used as a 'miscellaneous' classification that included species that could not be classified elsewhere.
 Therefore the term can sometimes be mistakenly used to refer to all snakes which are not poisonous.
+However, some members of this family, like the Boomslang, can be venomous.

 The Difference Between Snakes And Vipers - Which Snakes are Colubridae